experience

 -

-is a type of: education - knowledge acquired by learning and instructionsubtypes:
+"a man of experience"; "experience is the best teacher"is a type of: education - knowledge acquired by learning and instructionsubtypes:

 - familiarisation, familiarization - the experience of becoming familiar with something